mlpack/ensmallen/doc/function_types.md

 confusing and difficult error messages!

-## Multi objective functions
+## Multi-objective functions

-A multi objective function is a set of functions or objectives that are simultaneously being optimised for.
+A multi-objective function is a set of functions or objectives that are simultaneously being optimised for.
 For this, a class/struct with the following API must be used: